jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 Start instances this specified time ahead of the next Maintenance Window.

-In order to ensure that instances are up and ready when a SSM Maintenance Window starts, they are started in advance of the 'NextExecutionTime' defined in the maintenance window.
+In order to ensure that instances are up and ready when a SSM Maintenance Window starts, they are started in advance of the 'NextExecutionTime' defined in the SSM maintenance window object.